eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 ## triggered stops

-Typically, a planned stop ends based on a time related conditions (a scheduled departure time give as `until` or a minimum stopping `duration` or both).
+Typically, a planned stop ends based on a time related condition (a scheduled departure time give as `until` or a minimum stopping `duration` or both).
-However, it is also possible to set other requirements that must be met for the stop to end and for these the attribute `triggered` is used.
-It defines a list of conditions and each keyword is explained in the following:
+However, it is also possible to set other requirements that must be met for the stop to end and these are defined with attribute `triggered`.
+The attribute defines a list of conditions and each keyword is explained in the following:

 - `"person"`: the vehicle stops until at least one person has entered
   - the list of necessary and eligible persons can be further customized with attributes `expected` and `permitted`